commonpike/kw.nl.processing.library-example/README.md

 This README is best read at
 https://github.com/commonpike/nl.kw.processing.library-example

-You can download the library at https://commonpike.github.io/nl.kw.processing.library-example/dist/ExampleFooLibrary.zip
+You can download a distribution at https://commonpike.github.io/nl.kw.processing.library-example/dist/ExampleFooLibrary.zip

+The distribution does not include everything inside the git repo, like the source files, because of the publishing guidelines.

-It has a summary at
+There is also a summary at
 https://commonpike.github.io/nl.kw.processing.library-example/docs/summary.html

 ## Install location